 I took a lot away from the panels and hope to start implementing their suggestions into my blog and blogging strategy soon.

 The tours were well planned and enjoyable.
-Instead of everyone being led on the same tour, they opened up more than forty different tours over a two day period, and we were able to choose the four that most interested us.
+Instead of everyone being led on the same tour, they opened up more than forty different tours of Bucharest over a two day period, and we were able to choose the four that most interested us.

 Of course, I immediately signed up for both the food related tours available.